Lifecycle & failure modes

 Handler best practices:

-.handler(async (input, ctx) => { const abortable = new AbortController(); ctx.signal.addEventListener('abort', () => abortable.abort()); try { return await longWork(input, { signal: abortable.signal }); } finally { abortable.abort(); // release any resources even on normal exit }});Reconnection doesn't resume - it starts over
+.handler(async (input, ctx) => { const abortable = new AbortController(); ctx.signal.addEventListener('abort', () => abortable.abort()); try { return await longWork(input, { signal: abortable.signal }); } finally { abortable.abort(); // release any resources even on normal exit }});Reconnection: plain tesseron/hello starts over, tesseron/resume doesn't

-Why not resumable?
+Why not resumable by default at the protocol level?
 Two reasons:

 - The agent's tool list is cached around the old session.
 Silently rebinding would make the old tool names still appear to work, while pointing at a different session.
 That's worse than requiring a fresh claim.